EaswarammaPreranaInc/Hackathon18Oct2025/Insights to be generated.md

 6.Repeat customer contribution — % of revenue from repeat buyers vs new buyers.

+Intermediate :
+ 1. Gross vs Net revenue per month — compute both gross revenue (sum(order_value)) and net revenue after returns & refunds.
+Explain the assumptions you made for attribution (e.g., if return has no order_item_id, how did you match?).
+ 2.

-7.Customer cohort analysis (retention) — cohort by signup month: % retained and % repeat purchasers over 3, 6, 12 months.
+Customer cohort analysis (retention) — cohort by signup month: % retained and % repeat purchasers over 3, 6, 12 months.